Top Oncologists for Mesothelioma

 A person diagnosed with mesothelioma will work with an oncologist or a team of oncologists during their cancer treatment.
 Oncologists manage the patient’s care throughout the course of the disease.

-Oncologists work closely with other health care professionals, including pathologists, diagnostic radiologists, oncology nurses and oncology social workers.
+Oncologists work closely with other health care professionals.
+They include pathologists, diagnostic radiologists, oncology nurses and oncology social workers.

 Role of Oncologists for Mesothelioma